Feminist Voices to Change the World!

 Capire is an initiative coordinated by the World March of Women, in dialogue with women of ally movements, such as La Via Campesina and Friends of the Earth International, and organizations that are part of the Strengthening Grassroots Feminisms project.

-The World March of Women is a feminist and anti-capitalist movement, organized in 58 countries and territories, coordinated by an International Committee and the International Secretariat, currently based in Mozambique.
+The World March of Women is a feminist and anti-capitalist movement, organized in 58 countries and territories, coordinated by an International Committee and the International Secretariat, currently based in Turkey.

 The Capire team is Bianca Pessoa, Dânica Machado, Helena Zelic, and Tica Moreno.
 Natália Blanco and Nalu Faria are our support team.
 Aline Scátola, Andréia Manfrin Alves, and Luiza Mançano are our translation team.
 Capire is made possible with the continuing contribution of women in movement from around the world.